How to Apply

 To be considered for admission into the Master of Science in Infectious Disease program, the applicant must have completed a four-year biology- or chemistry-related BA or BS degree program with undergraduate coursework in biology, microbiology, immunology, chemistry, biochemistry, mathematics and/or other related subjects.
 Although a minimum cumulative grade point average (GPA) of 3.00 is strongly desired, an applicant with a lower cumulative GPA will be considered if other strengths are apparent in the application.

-The current application deadline for domestic applicants to the Master of Science in Infectious Disease program is August 1, 2022.
-International applicants will need to submit a complete application no later than May 15, 2022.
-However, numerous applications submitted after the deadline (particularly from domestic applicants) have been considered in previous years.
+The application deadline for domestic applicants planning to enter the program in the fall 2024 semester is August 1, 2024.
+International applicants will need to submit a complete application no later than May 15, 2024.

 Once you have created your account and have started a new application, you may log in at any time as a returning user and work toward completing your application.